Eddy Grant: Ice Records

-Solo
+Solo career

-A self-titled solo album released in 1975 made little impact, as did the proto-soca Message Man, completed and released in 1977, on which Grant played all the instruments himself.
+A self-titled solo album released in 1975 made little impact, as did the proto-soca album Message Man, completed and released in 1977, on which Grant played all the instruments himself.
 "Hello Africa", a song from the Message Man album, is considered among the very first soca songs ever recorded.
 Grant began incorporating elements of rock, pop, soul, calypso, and African music into his sound.
 His breakthrough as a solo artist came two years later with the album Walking on Sunshine, which spawned the UK top 20 hit "Living on the Frontline".
-He returned to that chart in 1980 with the top 10 hit "Do You Feel My Love", the opening track of Can't Get Enough, the 1981 album giving him his first entry in the UK Albums Chart.
-The album included two further hit singles, "Can't Get Enough of You" and "I Love You, Yes I Love You".
+He returned to the charts in 1980 with the top 10 hit "Do You Feel My Love", the opening track of Can't Get Enough, the 1981 album that gave him his first entry in the UK Albums Chart.
+The album included two further hit singles with "Can't Get Enough of You" and "I Love You, Yes I Love You".

-From 1982 onward, Grant was based in Barbados (where he opened his Blue Wave Studios), the same year releasing his most successful album, Killer on the Rampage, which included his two biggest solo hits, "I Don't Wanna Dance", which spent three weeks at number one in the UK as well as selling well internationally, and "Electric Avenue", which reached number 2 in both the UK and the US.
-He also began producing and promoting local artists such as David Rudder, Mighty Gabby, Tamu Hibbert, and Grynner.
-A lean period followed; his 1984 title song for the movie Romancing the Stone was cut from the film and stalled outside the UK top 50 when released as a single, although it fared better in the US and Canada.
+Grant moved to Barbados in 1982 and opened his Blue Wave Studios.
+Later that year, he released his most successful album, Killer on the Rampage, which included his two biggest solo hits "I Don't Wanna Dance" (which spent three weeks at No. 1 in the UK as well as selling well internationally) and "Electric Avenue" (which reached No. 2 in both the UK and the US).
+"Electric Avenue" was nominated for a Grammy Award at the 26th Annual Grammy Awards.
+He also began producing and promoting local artists such as David Rudder, Mighty Gabby, and Grynner.
+A lean period followed; his 1984 title song for the film Romancing the Stone was cut from the final film and stalled outside the UK top 50 when it was released as a single, although it fared better in the US and Canada.
 His albums Going for Broke (1984), Born Tuff (1987), and File Under Rock (1988) failed to chart and produced no further hit singles.
-Grant participated in Prince Edward's charity television special The Grand Knockout Tournament (1987).
+He participated in Prince Edward's charity television special The Grand Knockout Tournament (1987).